 Although we have so far mainly concentrated on the equilibrium situation, the Boltzmann equations are actually very well suited to discuss gases which deviate from equilibrium.
 Non-equilibrium physics is particularly important in problems of transport of matter, energy or other quantities.
-Here we will consider the steady state situation of transport introducing a very handy approximation for the collision integral - the relaxation time approximation.
+Here we will consider the steady state situation of transport introducing a very handy approximation for the collision integral.